uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/tractability.md

 # Working with big numbers

 The following section relies on students using the built-in interactive to experiment with the calculations on the huge numbers that come up with the intractable problems.
-This may be best run as a class activity where students are guided through calculating the stupendously big numbers that come up, and they should be encouraged to appreciate how impractical the amount of time taken by a program would be &ndash; for example, a program that takes a million years to find a solution won't be of any interest to the person who started it running, and even if a computer turned up that is 1000 times as fast, it would still take 1000 years to complete.
+This may be best run as a class activity where students are guided through calculating the stupendously big numbers that come up, and they should be encouraged to appreciate how impractical the amount of time taken by a program would be.
+For example, a program that takes a million years to find a solution won't be of any interest to the person who started it running, and even if a computer turned up that is 1000 times as fast, it would still take 1000 years to complete.
 Some of the times that turn up below are so long that they are beyond our ability to imagine, and are best illustrated by seeing how futile the times are even with 1000, a million or even a billion times the computing power.

 An earlier version of this chapter provided the following spreadsheet for doing these calculations; we've retained the link here for the meantime, but the new online interactive can cope a lot better with the large numbers in the calculations.